Philippine revolts against Spain: Dagami Revolt (1565–1567)

 The Dagami Revolt was a revolt led by the Dagami family who came from the island of Leyte in 1567.
 This involved a group of 16 led by Dagami, who was the chieftain of Gabi (part of the present-day town of Palo).
 The insurrection was short-lived and mainly involved the assassinations of Spanish soldiers.
 The first incident took place on May 23, 1565, in Cebu where the group ambushed Pedro de Arana, who was an aide to Miguel López de Legazpi, the Spanish Governor of the Philippines.
 Dagami led a series of attacks, which baffled authorities for a time.
 By December 1566, Legazpi finally summoned the local datus and forced them to identify who the culprits were after two more Spaniards died of poisoning.
 Dagami was captured rigil.

-Lakandula and Sulayman Revolt (1574)
+Lakandula Revolt (1574)

-The Lakandula and Sulayman Revolt, also known as the Tagalog Revolt, was an uprising in 1574 by Lakandula and Rajah Sulayman in Tondo, Manila.
+The Lakandula Revolt, also known as the Tagalog Revolt, was an uprising in 1574 by Lakandula in Tondo, Manila.
 The revolt occurred in the same year as the Chinese pirate Limahong attacked the palisaded yet poorly defended enclosure of Intramuros.
+Their revolt failed with fatal injuries and deaths.

 Pampanga Revolt (1585)

+The Pampanga Revolt was an uprising in 1585 by some native Kapampangan leaders who resented the Spanish landowners, or encomenderos, who had deprived them of their historical land inheritances as tribal chiefs or datus.

+In 1583, Kapampangans were forced to work in the goldmines of Ilocos and not allowed to return in time for the planting season, causing a severe food shortage and eventual famine, leading to mass deaths throughout Pampanga in 1584.

-The Pampanga Revolt was an uprising in 1585 by some native Kapampangan leaders who resented the Spanish landowners, or encomenderos, who had deprived them of their historical land inheritances as tribal chiefs or Datus.
-The revolt included a plot to storm Intramuros, but the conspiracy was foiled before it could begin after a Filipino woman married to a Spanish soldier reported the plot to the Spanish authorities.
+In response, local leaders throughout Pampanga plotted a revolt which included a plot to storm Intramuros, but the conspiracy was foiled before it could even begin after a Filipino woman married to a Spanish soldier reported the plot to the Spanish authorities.
 Spanish and Filipino colonial troops were sent by Governor-General Santiago de Vera, and the leaders of the revolt were arrested and summarily executed by Christian Cruz-Herrera.